bdav87/dev-blog-drafts/bulk-order-form-draft.md

 **app.js**
 ```
-import React from "react";
+import React from 'react';
-import ReactDOM from "react-dom";
+import ReactDOM from 'react-dom';
-import BulkOrderForm from "./bulk-order-form/bulk-order-form";
+import BulkOrderForm from './bulk-order-form/bulk-order-form';
 ```

 At the bottom of the file we’ll write our function: